Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ![](imgs/github.png)

-## 1.2 Install the conda environment
+## 1.3 Install the conda environment

-For running the pipeline, anaconda or miniconda must be installed in the computer.
-The step-by-step installation instructions can be found on: https://docs.anaconda.com/anaconda/install/index.html.

 To install the necessary packages for running the environment, open a conda terminal ("Anaconda prompt" in the Windows program window) and navigate to the EasyNER folder you downloaded using the change directory command (cd).
 For example:
 ```bash